 Activity Evidence that supports this approach Challenge number(s) addressed To identify barriers to learning for pupils, via a new IEPs system, particularly for those with compound vulnerabilities and to implement strategies to support/remove them.
 Monitoring and improving.
 EEF Guidance Special Educational Need in Mainstream Schools 5 Subject leader release time For subject leaders to ensure a well-planned and delivered cuticulum is in place to allow "achievement for all".
-EEF High Quality Teaching 5 Fulltime Emotional Support Professional To extend the amount of emotional support by EEF: Working with Parents to support Learning 1,3
+EEF High Quality Teaching 5 Part-timeEmotional SupportProfessionalProviding 3 days ofemotional support and EEF: Working with Parents to support Learning Improving Social Emotional Learning in Primary Schools 1,3 £17k